Public Access Assertion and Defense

 (907) 269-8400

-Request For Trail Use Information
+Request for RS 2477 Trail Information

-The State of Alaska Public Access Assertion and Defense needs your assistance to help preserve public access on Alaska roads and trails!
+The State of Alaska Public Access Assertion and Defense needs your assistance to help preserve public access on Alaska roads and trails.

-1. Local name of the trail, if established.
+- Local name of the trail, if established.

-9. Also, please provide your name, mailing address and phone number so that we may contact you for further information.
+- Finally, please provide your name, mailing address and phone number so that we may contact you for further information.